irvsam/Identifying-and-Tracking-Climate-Policy-Archetypes/README.md

   * **Citation**: Notre Dame Global Adaptation Initiative (2025).
   * **License**: Creative Commons Attribution 4.0 International (CC BY 4.0).
   * **Access**: [gain.nd.edu](https://gain.nd.edu/our-work/country-index/)

+  ## Daily logs
+  Daily logs are kept in logbook.txt and are a good read to see how the project evolved over time.

+  ## Main Experiment
+  The main final consolidated experiment lives in [text](notebooks/final_consolidated_archetype_testing.ipynb) The rest of the notebooks contain iterative experiments that evolved over time and accumulated into the consolidated file.